jmpegi/top-panel-logo/README.md

-# Top Panel Logo – Customizable Icon with Click Actions for GNOME Shell
+# Top Panel Logo – Customizable Icon with Click Actions

-Top Panel Logo is a lightweight GNOME Shell extension that adds a customizable icon to the GNOME top panel.
+Top Panel Logo is a lightweight GNOME Shell extension that adds a customizable icon to the top panel.

 Both left‑click and right‑click actions are user‑configurable, allowing for powerful shortcuts without cluttering your workflow.